pantazis-ch/BakingApp/README.md

 This app gives the ability to the user to view different baking recipes.
 The data are fetched from a server in JSON format and are stored in a local database.
 The app uses the Exoplayer library to show videos of certain recipe steps and has a widget that allows the user to view the ingredients for the different recipes.

+## How It Works

+When the app starts, the user is presented with a list of recipes.
+When the user clicks on a recipe a new screen appears.
+The new screen consists of a list with two different types of information.
+At the top of the list there is a sublist with the ingredients for the specific recipe and then follows a sublist with the steps for the recipe.
+The user is allowed to click on a step.
+When the user clicks on a step a new screen opens.
+In that screen there is a detailed decription of the step and a video that accompanies the descriprion.

 <p align="center">
   <img src="https://drive.google.com/uc?id=1JHIzmtMpDPfycAA9MtNG1hM7TrPNdCMt" width="300" height="450"> &nbsp<img src="https://drive.google.com/uc?id=1iH8QZClAdxm4Cddx4L9t0LV212jN7IET" width="300" height="450">
 </p>